Theory of the relationship between the UML class diagram and code¶

 class receives an object of the Graphics

-class as a parameter, and thus depends on it, since it can call the methods of the Graphics
+class as a parameter, making it dependent on it because the method body can call methods from the Graphics

-class in the method's trunk.
-If, for example, the name of the FillRect
+class.
+For example, if we change the name of the FillRect

-class is changed, this change must be reflected in the call location, i.e., in the trunk of the onDraw
+class, this change must be reflected where the method is called, i.e., in the body of the Window